Pasta Bolognese Style

 Throughout its history, Philadelphia has always been a place of neighborhoods, those most frequently identified by nationalities.

 Early immigrants from individual countries arrived, Irish, Germans, Welsh, Polish, and on, then together settled into sections of the many row homes that line along the city streets.

 It’s even so today as new immigrants arrive, Koreans, Vietnamese, Cambodian and more.

 When I was growing up, South Philadelphia, the location of the famous ‘Rocky’ movie was always the Italian section.

 The Italian section hosts what now has become more commonly referred to as the 9th street market, but when I was growing up it was always called the ‘Italian Market.’
-The Italian Market located on 9th Street, that is.
+The Italian Market located on 9th Street.

-In between the corners of Italian restaurants that dotted the streets were the homes of the Italian families, many who even had second kitchens in the basements of their homes as to keep clean the main kitchen.
+In between the corners of Italian restaurants that dotted the streets were the homes of the Italian families, many who had second kitchens in the basements of their homes to keep the main kitchen clean.

-The top kitchen was the actual family meal serving area where it was always noted that just hours after Sunday mass at the local parish church, Sunday dinner of course upon course commenced.
+The top kitchen was the serving area for the family meal where after Sunday mass at the local parish church the Sunday dinner of multiple courses commenced.

-You could even feel a bit of emotional tension between children whenever referring to their own mothers Tomato Gravy, even where families might be subtly criticized as their gravy being too sweet, or too tart, and with everyone solemnly swearing that they would never, ever, ever, under the purge of death eat anyone else’s Tomato Gravy except that of their own mothers.
+You could even feel a bit of emotional tension between children whenever referring to their own mothers Tomato Gravy.
+Families might be subtly criticized for their gravy being too sweet, or too tart.
+And everyone solemnly swore that they would never, ever, ever, under the purge of death eat anyone else’s Tomato Gravy except that of their own mothers.